JulianTurner/AspNetCore.Docs.de-de/aspnetcore/security/authorization/iauthorizationpolicyprovider.md

 * <span data-ttu-id="a1fd0-143">Das Alter wird anhand des Richtlinien namens verarbeitet.</span><span class="sxs-lookup"><span data-stu-id="a1fd0-143">Parsing the age from the policy name.</span></span>
 * <span data-ttu-id="a1fd0-144">Verwenden `AuthorizationPolicyBuilder` von zum Erstellen eines neuen `AuthorizationPolicy`</span><span class="sxs-lookup"><span data-stu-id="a1fd0-144">Using `AuthorizationPolicyBuilder` to create a new `AuthorizationPolicy`</span></span>
-* <span data-ttu-id="a1fd0-145">In diesem und den folgenden Beispielen wird davon ausgegangen, dass der Benutzer über eine authentifiziert wird :::no-loc(cookie)::: .</span><span class="sxs-lookup"><span data-stu-id="a1fd0-145">In this and following examples it will be assumed that the user is authenticated via a :::no-loc(cookie):::.</span></span> <span data-ttu-id="a1fd0-146">`AuthorizationPolicyBuilder`Muss entweder mit mindestens einem Autorisierungs Schema Namen erstellt werden oder immer erfolgreich sein.</span><span class="sxs-lookup"><span data-stu-id="a1fd0-146">The `AuthorizationPolicyBuilder` should either be constructed with at least one authorization scheme name or always succeed.</span></span> <span data-ttu-id="a1fd0-147">Andernfalls gibt es keine Informationen zum Bereitstellen einer Herausforderung für den Benutzer, und es wird eine Ausnahme ausgelöst.</span><span class="sxs-lookup"><span data-stu-id="a1fd0-147">Otherwise there is no information on how to provide a challenge to the user and an exception will be thrown.</span></span>
+* <span data-ttu-id="a1fd0-145">In diesem und den folgenden Beispielen wird davon ausgegangen, dass der Benutzer über eine authentifiziert wird cookie .</span><span class="sxs-lookup"><span data-stu-id="a1fd0-145">In this and following examples it will be assumed that the user is authenticated via a cookie.</span></span> <span data-ttu-id="a1fd0-146">`AuthorizationPolicyBuilder`Muss entweder mit mindestens einem Autorisierungs Schema Namen erstellt werden oder immer erfolgreich sein.</span><span class="sxs-lookup"><span data-stu-id="a1fd0-146">The `AuthorizationPolicyBuilder` should either be constructed with at least one authorization scheme name or always succeed.</span></span> <span data-ttu-id="a1fd0-147">Andernfalls gibt es keine Informationen zum Bereitstellen einer Herausforderung für den Benutzer, und es wird eine Ausnahme ausgelöst.</span><span class="sxs-lookup"><span data-stu-id="a1fd0-147">Otherwise there is no information on how to provide a challenge to the user and an exception will be thrown.</span></span>
 * <span data-ttu-id="a1fd0-148">Hinzufügen von Anforderungen zur Richtlinie basierend auf dem Alter mit `AuthorizationPolicyBuilder.AddRequirements` .</span><span class="sxs-lookup"><span data-stu-id="a1fd0-148">Adding requirements to the policy based on the age with `AuthorizationPolicyBuilder.AddRequirements`.</span></span> <span data-ttu-id="a1fd0-149">In anderen Szenarien können Sie `RequireClaim` `RequireRole` stattdessen, oder verwenden `RequireUserName` .</span><span class="sxs-lookup"><span data-stu-id="a1fd0-149">In other scenarios, you might use `RequireClaim`, `RequireRole`, or `RequireUserName` instead.</span></span>

 ```csharp